YuichiNAGAO/stage/README.md

 python annotation_process.py
 ```
 You can find tables in `data` directory.
-It takes 5 minutes (small image) to 20 minutes (big image) to complete the operation.
+It takes 5 minutes (small image) to 20 minutes (big image) to complete the operation.<br>
+Once you run this code, you won't have to run it again when you want to try out multiple models.
+The table is permanently stored in `data` directory.

 #### 4. Crop images and split data
 ```